Delay-Doppler Domain Channel Measurements and Modeling in High-Speed Railways: Verification of DD Domain Channel Models in Viaduct

 The BER performance of schemes with different $t_2-t_1$ is shown in Fig. \ref{fig:BER Comparison across TDDL-A}.
 First, when comparing the BER of OTFS transmission with $t_1 = t_2$ and $t_2-t_1 = T_{QS}$, we note that the BER will be pretty worse when assuming that the DD domain channel coefficients are invariant during the quasi-stationary interval.
-Indeed, the channel stationarity is a second-order statistic of the random variables and the invariance of the channel coefficient can not be derived from which.
+Indeed, channel stationarity characterizes the second-order statistics of the channel, from which the invariance of the channel coefficients cannot be directly inferred.
 Second, for the OTFS transmission with $t_1 - t_2$ set according to the quasi-invariant interval discovered in Section \ref{section:3-3}, the BER shows a trend of gradually approaching the ideal case with the decrease of the minimum quasi-invariant interval, which shows the rationality of the modeled quasi-invariant intervals.
 Particularly, the BER of OTFS transmission with $t_2-t_1= T^{min}_5$ is closest to that of the ideal case.
 Accordingly, we can observe that the DD domain channel coefficients are always time-varying even within 0.93 ms. Moreover, we suggest that the DD domain channel can be regarded as invariant when the smallest quasi-invariant interval of multipath is satisfied, which will be on the ms order in the strong time-varying case of the HSR viaduct scenario.